 The LORD had said to Abram, “Go from your country, your people and your father’s household to the land I will show you.

 “I will make you into a great nation, and I will bless you; I will make your name great, and you will be a blessing.
 I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.”

 4 So Abram went, as the LORD had told him; and Lot went with him.
 Abram was seventy-five years old when he set out from Harran.
 5 He took his wife Sarai, his nephew Lot, all the possessions they had accumulated and the people they had acquired in Harran, and they set out for the land of Canaan, and they arrived there….

-Many of us today wonder if there is a personal God who cares enough to directly intervene in our troubled lives to give us hope.
-Through this account we can test this idea because in it a personal promise is made to a specific person, parts of which we can verify.
+Some today wonder if there is a personal God who cares enough to help us in our troubled lives to give us hope.
+In this account we can test this question because in it a personal promise is made to a specific person, parts of which we can verify.
 This account records that The LORD directly promised Abraham that ‘I will make your name great’.
 We live in the 21st century – 4000 years later – and the name of Abraham/Abram is one of the most globally recognized names in history.
 This promise has literally, historically, and verifiably come true.

 The earliest existing copy of the Bible is from the Dead Sea Scrolls which date to 200-100 B.C.
-This means that this promise has, at the very latest, been put down in writing since at least that time.
-But even at 200 BC the person and name of Abraham was still not yet well-known – being known only to a small minority of Jews.
-So we can verify that the fulfillment has come about only after the latest time it was written down.
+This means that this promise has, at the very latest, been in writing since at least that time.
+But even at 200 BC the person and name of Abraham was still not yet well-known – being familiar only to a small minority of Jews.
+So we know that the promises’s fulfillment has come about only after it was written down.
 This is not a case of a promise being ‘fulfilled’ by writing it down after it happened.

 … by means of his great nation